 Maldives travel guide

-The country's 26 natural atolls and over 1000 islands boast uniformly perfect coasts lapped by turquoise lagoons the temperature of bath water.
-White powdery sand fringes most of the islands, which partly explains why more than a million people come here a year.
+The country's 26 natural atolls and over 1,000 islands boast uniformly perfect coasts dropped like pearls in the warm waters of turquoise blue lagoons.
+With bright white powdery sand fringing most of the islands, it’s not surprising that over a million visitors come here each year.

-Tourism only began in the 1970s.
-Now the Maldives’ most important industry, it concentrates on the luxury market, meaning that the country is home to some of the world’s best hotels.
-Pretty much every resort here has its own private island.
-With the finest hotels offering personal butlers and in-room massages, the Maldives are a firm favourite with honeymooners.
-There are also islands offering slightly less opulent options, and some are aimed at families and divers.
+The tourism industry began to blossom in the 1970s and now is the Maldives’ most lucrative industry.
+The luxury market is its unique selling point, and it is home to some of the world’s best hotels.
+Pretty much every resort has its own private island, complete with personal butlers and in-room massages.
+Such opulence has made it a firm favourite with honeymooners, who revel in the possibility of escaping to a romantic haven.
+The islands also offer slightly less pricey options, and some resorts are aimed at families and divers.

 Recently, it has become more feasible on the Maldives for independent travellers and backpackers to avoid the luxury hotels and stay among the local people.
 The growing number of private guesthouses may well give the Maldives a new lease of life away from big-money tourism.
 What luxury means, after all, is in the eye of the beholder.